gfvh/smartctlmon/README.md

 1. Copy dir/files to /opt/smartctlmon/
 2. Enable SNMPD conf.
 Look at file example
 3. Run first time script update-smartctl-cache and add it to crontab 10 minutes interval
-4. For zabbix import Template_Supermicro_Superdoctor5_SNMP_LLDv2.xml
+4. For zabbix import template files

 ### To get superdoctor5 mon functions you need to install it separately